calibro/chemical-wiki/_pages/medical-risk-and-benefits.md

 Psilocybin

-All of these substances are also controversially discussed concerning their risks and benefits.
-While some studies and viewpoints emphasize the risks associated with them, others point out their potential medical benefits.
+All of these substances are also controversially discussed concerning their risks and benefits and also their potential or factual use in medical treatment.